mochajs/mocha/docs/index.md

 ## `mocha.opts`

-> _Updated in v6.0.0; `mocha.opts` is now considered "legacy" &mdash; though not yet deprecated &mdash; and we recommend using a configuration file instead._
+> _`mocha.opts` file support is DEPRECATED and will be removed from a future version of Mocha.
+We recommend using a configuration file instead._

 Mocha will attempt to load `"./test/mocha.opts"` as a run-control file of sorts.